ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4s/README.md

 # Terraform Module to install Cloud Pak for Security

-This Terraform Module installs **Cloud Pak for Security** on an Openshift (ROKS) cluster on IBM Cloud.
+This Terraform Module installs **Cloud Pak for Security Operator** on an Openshift (ROKS) cluster on IBM Cloud.
+Once the Terraform module has run a cluster will install the CP4S operator creating the threat management resource.
+After the threat management resource is created further configuration will be needed, you can follow the instructions on the CP4S documentation [here](https://www.ibm.com/docs/en/cloud-paks/cp-security/1.8?topic=security-postinstallation)

 **Module Source**: `github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//modules/cp4s`